Competing Against Free

 Getting a “wow” feature ready for SuiteWorld

-With thousand of users attending SuiteWorld in late April, 2018, we wanted to have one “wow” feature to showcase.
+With thousands of users attending SuiteWorld in late April 2018, we wanted to have one “wow” feature to showcase.
 We met with some of the folks at Microsoft to learn about a new feature called ‘Actionable Messaging’ that allows users to take quick actions right from within Outlook.
 Our engineers then went and built an action that recognizes when a NetSuite user is receiving an email to approve a time entry or expense report.
 This typically requires that the approver has to navigate outside of Outlook to their NetSuite employee center to approve the expense or time entry wasting valuable time.

 Not anymore – with our new ‘Actionable Messaging’ feature the necessary details to approve the expense report or time entry are embedded directly in the email and can be approved in one click.
-We’ll have this feature ready to show at SuiteWorld and available in the App shortly thereafter.
+We’ll have this feature ready to show at SuiteWorld and available in the app shortly thereafter.

 Prioritizing the rest of the roadmap

 As mentioned earlier, our meetings with early adopters and users of competing products really helped us learn what’s important to most customers.
-Here’s a short list of what we’re building next and our thought process behind each feature.
+Here’s a shortlist of what we’re building next and our thought process behind each feature.

 Our calendar integration is being built with a similar mentality as our email attachment.
-We’re not building a 2 way sync because the vast majority of customers we have spoken with us told us they prefer Outlook to be the master because that’s where they work.
+We’re not building 2-way sync because the vast majority of customers we have spoken with us told us they prefer Outlook to be the master because that’s where they work.
 When a user creates a new Calendar event in Outlook they will also be able to attach that event to a NetSuite record.
 The event will appear in Netsuite on the user’s calendar but it will also appear under the NetSuite record it was attached to on the Activities tab.
-This will then provide 360 degree visibility to customer events directly in NetSuite for anyone to see (and for sales managers to report on, a highly requested feature).
+This will then provide 360-degree visibility to customer events directly in NetSuite for anyone to see (and for sales managers to report on, a highly requested feature).
 It should be noted that if customers want to sync events from NetSuite to Outlook they can use NetSuite’s free ical solution.